pysnippet/fastapi-oauth2/README.md

 # fastapi-oauth2

-Easy to setup social authentication mechanism with support for several auth providers
+Easy to setup social authentication mechanism with support for several auth providers.